Jetstar: Jetstar Group

-In addition to owning 100% of Jetstar Airways in Australia (also operating in New Zealand), the Qantas Group owns varying stakes in other Jetstar-branded airlines in the Asia-Pacific region.
-These airlines represent a strategy to provide better growth for the Qantas Group by accessing the intra-Asia market: exploiting both its faster growth and/or its under-penetration by low-cost airlines.
+In addition to owning 100% of Jetstar Airways in Australia, the Qantas Group owns stake in other Jetstar-branded airlines in the Asia-Pacific region.
+The airline represent a strategy to provide better growth for the Qantas Group by accessing the intra-Asia market: exploiting both its faster growth and/or its under-penetration by low-cost airline.

 Qantas partners with local investors as both a means to overcome foreign ownership or traffic rights restrictions and to keep the ventures "capital light", i.e. reduce the capital investment required by Qantas and keep assets such as aircraft off the Qantas balance sheet.

-From 2008 to 2020, the Group also consisted of Jetstar Pacific, a Vietnamese subsidiary which is also co-owned by Vietnam Airlines (nearly 70%).
+From 2008 to 2020, the Group also consisted Jetstar Pacific, a Vietnamese subsidiary which is also co-owned by Vietnam Airlines (nearly 70%).
 However, since July 2020, this carrier left the Jetstar Group and rebranded to Pacific Airlines.

+From 2004 to 2025, the Group operated Jetstar Asia, a subsidiary based in Singapore serving the Asia-Pacific region, with 16 routes ceased at its end of operation.

+The Jetstar Group is headed by CEO Stephanie Tully.
 The Jetstar Group consists of the following airlines:

-The Jetstar Group is headed by CEO Gareth Evans.